MisaGu/mojito-hooks/README.md

 - Create backend task to automatically log in with demo account (non-expiring token).
 - Use Codegen.
 - Docs API tables.
+- When calling refetch on `useMarketplaceCollectionsSlugWithItemsId`, results are sorted differently.

 **Note:**